 There are various reasons for crooked teeth.
 They are namely genetics, premature loss of primary teeth and bad habits.

-Genetics: some people are simply born with smaller jaws.
+Genetics: some people are born with smaller jaws.
 In such cases, the teeth compete for space when erupting.
-Hence, they will rotate, move and overlap with other teeth in order to fully erupt into the oral cavity.
+Hence, they will rotate, move and overlap with other teeth to fully erupt into the oral cavity.

-Early loss of primary teeth: The remaining teeth may shift in order to fill up the empty space left by the missing tooth.
-When the permanent tooth does replace the baby tooth, it may move from its normal position and erupt in a crooked manner.
+Premature loss of primary teeth: The remaining teeth may shift to fill up the space left by the missing tooth.
+When the permanent tooth replaces the baby tooth, it may move from its normal position and erupt crookedly.

-After orthodontic treatment is completed, you will need retainers to maintain your teeth in their corrected positions and prevent relapse (teeth moving back out of alignment).
+Congratulations on the end of your braces journey.
+That also marks the beginning of your need for retainers.
+Retainers maintain your teeth in corrected positions and prevent relapse (teeth moving back out of alignment).

-Some retainers are removable and can be taken out of the mouth for eating, brushing and contact sports.
-There are also retainers that are fixed onto the back of your front teeth.
-Depending on the individual situation, our dental specialist/ dentists will prescribe the best option for you.
+Some retainers are removable, which you can take out if you need to eat, brush or play contact sports.
+While (bonded) retainers are fixed onto the back of your front teeth.
+Depending on your situation, our dental specialists/dentists will prescribe the best option for you.

-It is important that you wear your retainers faithfully.
-The removable retainers have to be worn full time daily for the first 6 months, followed by nighttime wear, gradually reducing this over time.
-Retainers can be easily maintained with simple brushing using a toothbrush and toothpaste and rinsed with tap water.
+You must wear your retainers diligently.
+The removable retainers must be worn full-time daily for the first six months, followed by night-time wear, gradually reducing this over time.
+You can easily clean your retainers by brushing with non-abrasive toothpaste and rinsing with tap water.

-In addition, a 6-monthly ongoing dental follow-up helps to maintain optimal treatment results and overall dental health.
-Also, any issues (e.g. change of alignment) arising after completion of your braces treatment could be addressed promptly.
-Follow-ups can be done at the same time during your regular professional dental cleaning.
+In addition, a biannual dental follow-up helps to maintain optimal treatment results and overall dental health.
+Your orthodontist/dentist can promptly address any issues (e.g. change of alignment) that arise after the completion of your braces treatment in Singapore.
+Your orthodontic follow-up reviews can be done simultaneously during your regular professional dental cleaning.

 Are there any alternatives to wearing braces if I want to get my teeth straightened faster?